2026 San Diego City Council election

 The 2026 San Diego City Council election will be held on Tuesday, November 3, 2026.
-The primary election will be held on Tuesday, June 2, 2026.
+The primary election was held on Tuesday, June 2, 2026.
 Four of the nine seats on the San Diego City Council are contested.

 Municipal elections in California are officially non-partisan, although most members do identify a party preference.
-A two-round system will be for the election, starting with a primary in June followed by a runoff in November between the top-two candidates in each district.
+A two-round system will be used for the election, starting with a primary in June followed by a runoff in November between the top-two candidates in each district.

 Background

 Seats in San Diego City Council districts 2, 4, 6, and 8 are up for election in 2026.
 Incumbents Henry Foster III (District 4) and Kent Lee (District 6) are seeking re-election, while Jennifer Campbell (District 2) and Vivian Moreno (District 8) are ineligible for re-election due to term limits.

-Top election issues include cost of living, homelessness, and housing affordability, part of a broader housing crisis statewide.
+Major election issues include budget shortfalls, homelessness, parking fees, rising cost of living, and housing affordability, part of a broader housing crisis statewide.

 District 2

-District 2 consists of the communities of Bay Ho/Bay Park/Morena, Midway/North Bay, Mission Beach, Ocean Beach, Pacific Beach, and Point Loma.
+District 2 consists of the communities of Clairemont, Midway, Mission Beach, Mission Bay Park, Ocean Beach, Old Town, and Point Loma.

-Democratic incumbent Jennifer Campbell is ineligible for re-election due to term limits.
-Six candidates have filed to run for the seat as of October 11, 2025.
+Democratic incumbent Jennifer Campbell was ineligible for re-election due to term limits.
+Former Coronado mayor Richard Bailey, an independent who left the Republican Party in February 2026, and deputy city attorney Nicole Crosby, a Democrat, defeated five other candidates and advanced from the primary on June 2, 2026.